-Yellow Fever risk is pretty widespread in lots of African countries, but it also is present in Central and South America.
-Wandering over to Caribbean destinations, Yellow Fever is present in Panama, Colombia, and Venezuela.
-Trinidad and Tobago is the only Caribbean destination proper that poses a risk of Yellow Fever transmission, and only on Trinidad, not Tobago.
+The risk of Yellow Fever is widespread in lots of African countries.
+But, it also is present in Central and South America.
+Wandering over to the Americas, Yellow Fever is present in Panama, Colombia, and Venezuela.
+Trinidad and Tobago is the only Caribbean destination that poses a risk of Yellow Fever, and only on Trinidad, not Tobago.

 Yellow Fever Symptoms: